NicolasStrohmDriverless/autonomous-system/README.md

 angular acceleration used when updating the vehicle pose.
 Adjust this parameter when launching the node to modify the vehicle's turning behaviour.

+To avoid conflicting commands, braking pressure is only applied when the desired speed is zero.
+When a path ends, the controller gradually reduces the actual speed until it reaches exactly zero before releasing the brake.

 The cone detection node offers a `DISTANCE_NOISE` toggle to enable distance-dependent position noise.
 The amount of deviation scales with the detected cone's range and is capped by the `MAX_DISTORTION_30M` setting,